At Kat the Label we are committed to ethical and sustainable trade, manufacturing and conditions for all of our factories and supply chain.

-We work closely with our factories through regular visits to ensure we continue to work with an ethical and safe facility.
-We find this is a great way to see with our own eyes where the garments we all love are coming from.
+We find this way we can experience our production with our own eyes, experiencing where and how the garments we all love come to life.
 While we wait for accreditation by a third party as our business grows, we ensure conditions are abiding by our strict code of conduct for an ethical, safe and happy workplace for our entire supply chain.

 We aim to ensure that fabric usage is as sustainable as possible and avoid using dyes that have harmful effects on our environment.
-We purchase fabrics from market that are left over from larger brand orders, so we keep waste to a minimum & avoid ordering huge quantities of fabric to be produced just for us - we like to use what we already can!
+We often purchase fabrics from market that are left over from larger brand orders for our more exclusive limited run style which is a great way to keep waste to a minimum & avoid ordering huge quantities of fabric to be produced just for us - we like to use what we already can!

 When it comes to design each piece we create with classics, quality and comfort in mind so that you keep and cherish your product as long as possible.
 We are not about fast fashion or following trends, so your signature pieces stand the test of time.
 We see our items as collectibles and keepsakes.

-In 2020 we raised over $9,000 to the cause and excited to raise more in 2021!
+In 2020 we raised over $9,000 and in 2021 we donated $20,000 to the cause!

 After the devastating fires in early 2020, we also donated a percentage of our Boxing Day sale funds to the Salvation Army to help those who lost their homes.